TabbycatDebate/tabbycat/docs/installation/local.rst

 - :ref:`install-osx`
 - :ref:`install-windows`

-.. note:: If you're expecting not to have reliable internet access, be sure to have fully installed Tabbycat **before** you get to your tournament.
+.. attention:: If you're expecting not to have reliable internet access, be sure to have fully installed Tabbycat **before** you get to your tournament.

 Advanced uses
 =============